damiso15/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 * 2-uniq_add.py - Write a function that adds all unique integers in a list (only once for each integer).
 * 3-common_elements.py - Write a function that returns a set of common elements in two sets.
 * 4-only_diff_elements.py - Write a function that returns a set of all elements present in only one set.
+* 5-number_keys.py - Write a function that returns the number of keys in a dictionary.